elenderg/PAL-1000/instruções de compilação.md

 `Add 4 to the current thunk address.`

-`238.
-And that's it for the DLL stuff.
-Now we assign addresses to our global variables and our literals, both using these two guys:`
+238. And that's it for the DLL stuff.
+Now we assign addresses to our global variables and our literals, both using these two guys:

 `To address some variables given an address:`